cbitter78/What-I-am-Learning/books/thin_book_of_trust.md

 ## Notes

 A friend and mentor gave me this book.
+I am currently reading it.
+Stay tuned for more notes.

 ## Quotes